-All classes run for eight weeks, cost $50.00 for the eight-week session, and meet at the SW corner of Reid Park (22nd St. and Country Club Rd).
+Classes meet at the southwest corner of Reid Park (22nd St. and Country Club Rd).

 See the Calendar for more information.

 Registration Form and Questionnaire (click here to download PDF file)

 Equipment includes a well-fitting Collar, buckle or slip (including martingales) made of leather, fabric, or chain.
 Leads should be 4 to 6 feet and made of leather or fabric (no chains).
 No Flexi-leads.

 Food treats or a favorite toy should be brought to each class.
 (See the treats section on the Training Tips Page.)